Showwcase/hacktoberfest/README.md

 Follow these steps to start your contributions:

 - Sign Up with [Showwcase](https://showwcase.com) and log in to the application.
-- Click on the `Create` button at the header of the page and then select the `New Show` option
+- Click on the `Create` button at the header of the page and then select the `New Show` option.

 ![image](https://user-images.githubusercontent.com/3633137/194374689-5f165cc1-59ea-4929-839a-9f67284a3c22.png)